ABOUT THE PROGRAM

 The Authority will have as a non-binding administrative target to award in the range of 5%-10% of total annual addressable spend to contractors and subcontractors that are small business concerns, as defined by the size standards contained in 13 CFR Part 121.
-Addressable spend excludes such items as transit motor vehicles, real estate, proprietary contracts, and/or procurements, where it has been demonstrated that small business concerns are not represented in the local market.
-RTA will verify the size standards of companies through a self-reporting a mechanism for companies reported to have been awarded contracts as small business concerns.
+Addressable spend excludes such items as transit motor vehicles, real estate, proprietary contracts, and/or procurements where it has been demonstrated small business concerns are not represented in local markets.
+The Authority will verify the size standards of companies through a self-reporting a mechanism for companies reported to have been award contracts as small business concerns.

-The Director of Office of Business Development has the overall responsibility for administering the Plan, with the support of the Director of Procurement.
-Efforts shall include, but are not limited to, the following activities:
+The Director of Office of Business Development shall have responsibility for administering the Plan, with the support of the Director of Procurement.
+These duties include, but are not limited to, the following activities:

-- Develop and maintain bidder's list of small businesses.
+- Develop and maintain bidder's lists of small businesses;

 - Educate small business participants regarding procurement policies and procedures.

-- Promote policy and program initiatives that support awarding contract and subcontracts to small business concerns to include providing copies of Invitations For Bids, Requests for Proposals, and Request for Quotations to organizations and associations, such as the SBA, Council on Smaller Enterprises (COSE), Urban League, Women and Veteran Business Associations, etc. for dissemination to members.
+- Develop and promote policy and program initiatives that demonstrate support for awarding contract and subcontracts to small business concerns to include providing copies of Invitations For Bids, Requests for Proposals and Request for Quotations to organizations and associations such as the SBA, Council on Smaller Enterprises (COSE), Urban League, Women and Veteran Business Associations, etc. for dissemination to their members and constituents.

-- Consider race-neutral small business set-asides for contracts on a case-by case basis, where staff has determined there is a reasonable expectation of receiving at least two offers from small business concerns, and the award will provide a fair and competitive price.
+- The Authority will consider race-neutral small business set asides for prime contracts on a case-by case basis, where staff has affirmatively determined there is a reasonable expectation of receiving at least two offers from small business concerns, and the award will be a fair and competitive price.

-- The Authority sponsors and supports outreach activities to identify and engage small business concerns through sources, outlets, and venues to include Business Opportunity Workshops, Minority Business Enterprise Seminars, Trade Fairs, Procurement Conferences, etc.
+- The Authority sponsors and supports outreach activities to identify and engage small business concerns through sources, outlets, and venues to include Business Opportunity Workshops, Business Seminars, Trade Fairs, and Procurement Conference.

-- Establish a Small Business Participation Advisory Council to help successfully implement the Small Business Participation Plan.
-The key purpose of the Council is to improve RTA's spending outcomes with small business concerns that is not a function of social or economic disadvantage.
+- The Authority established a Small Business Participation Advisory Council to help implement the Small Business Participation Plan.
+The purpose of the Council is to improve the Authority’s spending outcomes with small business concerns that is not a function of social or economic disadvantage.
 The Council reviews program performance and make recommendations on ways to reach, engage, and inform to small businesses of contract and business opportunities.